standardtoro/thoughtbank/README.md

 Breadth has never become so accessible and retention has never become so scarce.
 The classic approach of note taking is hyper-inefficient.
 The current alternative however – memorizing articles, coordinating notes for projects between different sites has evolved into an incredibly frustrating process.
 I wanted a system where knowledge accrues like longitudinal data layered over time.

-Currently only self-hosted using script.js and html
+Currently only self-hosted w/ no server (trying to change that though.)